Deutsche Waffen- und Munitionsfabriken: Takeovers and name changes

-DWM was taken over by the Quandt Group in 1929.
+DWM was taken over by the so-called "Quandt Group" in 1929.
 At this point the involvement of the Loewe company came to an end.
 The original Ludwig Loewe & Company merged with the 'Gesellschaft für Elektrische Unternehmungen' in 1929.

 DWM underwent a number of name changes following World War I and the subsequent disarmament phase.
 DWM was no longer allowed to produce military equipment after World War I (although they continued on a smaller and somewhat secret scale) and the first name change was to BKIW (Berlin-Karlsruher Industriewerke or 'Berkawerke') in 1922.
 After the national-socialist takeover of power in Germany, the company added 'vormals Deutsche Waffen- und Munitionsfabriken' (former DWM) to the company name in 1933.
 In 1936 DWM reverted to its old name.

 From 1940 to 1945, the Quandt family factories – AFA and Deutsche Waffen- und Munitionsfabriken – were staffed with more than 50,000 forced civilian laborers, prisoners of war and concentration camp workers, according to Scholtyseck's 1,183-page study.
-A recent film, "The Silence of the Quandts", took a critical look at their wartime activities.
+A 2007 film, "The Silence of the Quandts", took a critical look at their wartime activities.
 After denazification hearings in 1948, no repercussions followed.